curv3d/curv/OpenSCADbis.md

 outside a new function definition?
 The same way as always.
 A new function definition puts its name into all 3 namespaces, and that's what makes it accessible to code that uses the old scoping rules.

+With this design, how does a new function access old-style functions and modules?
+* Maybe, using namespace prefixes: `f$foo` and `m$foo`.
+  Obviously there's no other choice if there is also a variable named `foo`.
+* It would be nice if there was a way to eliminate the need for namespace prefixes in cases where there is no ambiguity.
+For future research.

+Suppose you write an old style function or module, and you want to accept a function value as an argument.
+How do you call that function?
+Using a namespace prefix, `v$arg(x)`.